What Is Job Abandonment?

-The employee's failure to show up for work also includes a failure to communicate with his or her manager or supervisor about a reason for missing work.
+For abandonment, the employee's failure to show up for work also includes a failure to communicate with his or her manager or supervisor about a reason for missing work.
 The employee also didn’t request time off or to use his or her paid or unpaid leave.
 The employee just didn't come to work.
 In the Human Resources industry jargon, an employee who abandons their job without calling or asking for time off in advance is a "no call, no show" employee.

 In organizations, job abandonment occurs for as many reasons as there are people who are abandoning their jobs.
 The most common reasons include:

 - the employee was too embarrassed and afraid to quit in person;

 - the employee was offered more hours at their second job abandonment, just a trusted person's mistake; and

 - the employee had an unexpected family emergency and the person they counted on to call the company simply forgot—in a case like this, the employer would typically reinstate the employee as the apparent abandonment was not.